broadinstitute/SignatureAnalyzer-GPU/README.md

 1. Kim, J. et al. Somatic ERCC2 mutations are associated with a distinct genomic signature in urothelial tumors.
 Nat.
 Genet.
 48, 600–606 (2016).

-2. Yeh, P. et al. Circulating tumour DNA reflects treatment response and clonal evolution in chronic lymphocytic leukaemia.
+2. Kasar, S. et al. Whole-genome sequencing reveals activation-induced cytidine deaminase signatures during indolent chronic lymphocytic leukaemia evolution.
 Nat.
 Commun.
-8, (2017).
+6, 8866 (2015).

 Note that as part of this work we derived the form for a mixed prior (e.g. L1 on W and L2 on H) see the supplemental note in the repo.